-♦ Another part of our Blue Mile efforts is the creation of 1.7 acre dog park.
-This area is set up to have playing space for dogs, sheds for owners to sit under for shade, water available for the dogs to drink as well as two designated sides set for large and small dogs.
+• A 1.7 area dog park was created as part of the Blue Mile efforts.
+The area is set up to have a playing space for dogs and benches and a pavilion for owners to sit under for shade.
+Water is available for the dogs to drink as well as two designated sides for large and for small dogs.